Monitoring System Hardware

 lshw program on the switch, which also retrieves hardware configuration information.

 smond daemon monitors system units like power supply and fan, updates the corresponding LEDs, and logs the change in state.
-Changes in system unit state are detected by the
+The

 smond utilizes these registers to read all sources, which determines the health of the unit and updates the system LEDs.